 Research Underway

-In this video, Meghana N. Sathe, M.D., associate professor of pediatrics and co-director of the pediatric CF center at the University of Texas Southwestern Medical Center/Children's Health, explains why people with CF can have problems with getting proper nutrition and experience gastrointestinal (GI) issues.
-She also discusses the GI Wellness study (now called the GALAXY study), which is being conducted by DIGEST doctors to gauge which GI symptoms affect people with CF the most, so that researchers can prioritize them for further study.
+In this video, Meghana N. Sathe, M.D., associate professor of pediatrics and co-director of the pediatric CF center at the University of Texas Southwestern Medical Center/Children's Health, explains why people with CF can have problems with nutrition and gastrointestinal (GI) issues and discusses the research underway.

 Current Treatments